-Alabama's Roy Moore blasts super PAC ads
+Alabama's Roy Moore, Mo Brooks blast super PAC ads

 - The primary will be held August 15

-Pelham, Alabama (CNN)Former Alabama Chief Justice Roy Moore, a candidate in the Alabama Senate race for Jeff Sessions' former seat, slammed ads from a super PAC supporting Sen. Luther Strange as "scurrilous" and vile Friday night.
+The Senate Leadership Fund, founded by GOP operative Karl Rove and aligned with McConnell, has spent millions on ads supporting Sen. Luther Strange and opposing Brooks.
+The group released its first ad targeting Moore yesterday.

+Moore, who has become a hero of the evangelical right for his opposition to gay marriage and refusal to remove a public display of the Ten Commandments from a state judicial building, called ads from the Senate Leadership Fund "scurrilous" and "vile" on Friday night.

-"In this campaign, both myself and Congressman (Mo) Brooks have been attacked by scurrilous, false, and deceiving and misleading ads out of Washington DC by a super PAC designed to keep people there they want to keep there," Moore said at a candidate forum held by the Shelby County Republican Party.
+"In this campaign, both myself and Congressman Brooks have been attacked by scurrilous, false, and deceiving and misleading ads out of Washington, DC, by a super PAC designed to keep people there they want to keep there," Moore said at a candidate forum held by the Shelby County Republican Party.

-Quoting the headline of a news article that declared that Senate Majority Leader Mitch McConnell was "waging war down South," Moore said that McConnell was "waging war because he's afraid that he'll get somebody in the Senate that he can't control."

-The Senate Leadership Fund, a super PAC founded by GOP operative Karl Rove and aligned with McConnell, has spent millions on ads supporting Strange and opposing Brooks, a member of the conservative House Freedom Caucus.
-The group released its first ad targeting Moore this week.

-Both Brooks and Moore have been vocal about the group's involvement in the Alabama race.

-Strange was appointed to serve in the Senate earlier this year after President Donald Trump named Jeff Sessions as attorney general.
+Speaking later, Brooks, a member of the conservative House Freedom Caucus, sought to align himself with President Donald Trump's pledge to "drain the swamp."

+"Well who is the swamp?
+It's K Street, it's lobbyists, it's the people who are funding one candidate's campaign to the exclusion of all others," Brooks said.
+"You can determine who the swamp's candidate is."

+He cited his work with other Republicans to force a vote on the confirmation of Neil Gorsuch to the United States Supreme Court, and said he wants to see Obamacare repealed immediately, noting that he already voted to repeal the Affordable Care Act.

+"People are tired of talk," he said.
+"They need results.
+I get results."

 The special election primary is August 15.
-If no candidate emerges with 50% of the vote, the top-two candidates would proceed to a runoff September 26.
+If no candidate emerges with 50% of the vote, the top two candidates would proceed to a runoff September 26.
 The general election will be held December 12.